nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Defines its _API_ in an `interface` with the same name as the Component.
 * Exposes its functionality using a `{Component Name}Manager` class.

-For example, the `Logic` component (see the class diagram given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
+For example, the `Logic` component (see the Figure 2 given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
 <img src="images/logicDiagram.png" width="800"><br>
 Figure 2: Logic Class Diagram

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 3`.
+Figure 3 below shows how the components interact for the scenario where the user issues the command `delete 3`.

 <img src="images/SDforDeleteTask.png" width="800">